Mariners Sunday mailbag: What’s it like to cover a team that hasn’t made the playoffs in 17 seasons?

 The American League is all Vladimir Guerrero Jr. all the time.
 After a slow start, he’s starting to crush homers.
 And the hype surrounding him will only grow as the season progresses and he continues to play well.
 Yusei Kikuchi might have the best chance to challenge him.
 But the Mariners’ poor defense and bullpen has cost him wins.
 And while win-loss record is a sham of a stat for several reasons, it’s still a crutch that some voters use in determining pitcher success.

 The National League race is much more interesting.
 Mets slugger Pete Alonso is getting plenty of attention.
 He has 17 homers and a .600 slugging percentage coming into Saturday.
 Padres pitcher Chris Paddack is 4-2 with a 1.93 ERA in nine starts this season with 56 strikeouts in 51 1/3 innings pitched.
 Paddack has been dominant at times.
-But as the season progresses, the Padres will look to control his usage and an innings limit could hurt his chances.
+But as the season progresses, the Padres will look to control his usage and limit his innings which could hurt his chances.
 Paddack’s teammate, Fernando Tatis Jr., is also a contender though an ankle injury landed him on the injured list.

 Well, since I live in Tacoma, I should say the Rainiers.
 But they really just have the best hats in all of minor league baseball.
 The “R” hat is clean, simple and classic.
-So many of the minor league hats are just gaudy messes.
+So many of the minor league hats are just gaudy debacles.
 Then again, I never understood why people leave the stickers on their hats and don’t bend the bill a little.
-Yeah, I’m old.

 Here’s a quick Top 5: